In an effort to promote diversity, PhD scholarships for minorities are becoming easier to find.

 Deadline: May 1st

-Administered by the American Association of Colleges of Nursing (AACN), the Johnson & Johnson Minority Nurse Faculty Scholars Program bestows $18,000 PhD scholarships for minorities enrolled full-time in a clinically focused doctoral nursing program.
-Eligible American Indian, Asian American, Black, Latino, or Pacific Islander students must be U.S. citizens, attend an CCNE-accredited college, have RN licensure, and commit to becoming full-time faculty in a registered nursing program after graduation.
+The American Association of Colleges of Nursing manages the Johnson & Johnson Minority Nurse Faculty Scholars Program.
+The scholarship program provides $18,000 PhD scholarships for minorities enrolled full-time.
+Students must be enrolled in a clinically focused doctoral nursing program.
+Students must be:

 Contact